 To remove this difference in the total number of particles across different simulation snapshots, we also look at convergence maps ray-traced from snapshots which have the same fraction of mass included at each redshift.
 That is, we create new snapshots which include all halo particles plus all particles within some $n$ times $R_{\rm vir}$ of halos, with $n$ adjusted (increased) with redshift to yield a chosen redshift-independent mass fraction.
 At $z=0$, halo-only maps include $\approx 48\%$ of mass, so in Fig.~\ref{fig:mass_hists}, we look at maps containing 50\%, 60\%, 70\%, 80\%, 90\% and 100\% of the total mass.
 This figure shows that the residuals converge to zero as more mass is included.
 However, even when high mass fractions are included, the histograms differ for low-S/N and negative peaks.
-At least $\approx80\%$ of mass across all redshifts needs to be included to reach a percent-level difference across all bins in our 8-bin observable, using noisy maps.
+At least $\approx90\%$ of mass across all redshifts needs to be included to reach a percent-level difference across all bins in our 8-bin observable, using noisy maps.
 This suggests the influence of voids (and filaments) on peak counts, as those regions fill most of the volume far away from halos.
 Ref. \cite{Voivodic2020}, for example, has put forward a new model of the large scale structure, which incorporates both voids and dust in addition to halos in the standard halo model formalism.
 Although this model has only been applied to two-point statistics so far, its effectiveness for predicting WL peaks could be further tested in future work.